 Examples of websites that use WordPress include The White House, the University of Washington, and of course this website, eSilverStrike Consulting.
 The majority of businesses and institutions from around the world use WordPress so many examples can be found.

-Some users may find that the Shopify editor is not as intuitive as it could be but most business owners prefer their inventory control over other options like WordPress’s WooCommerce (an ecommerce plugin).
+Some users may find that the Shopify editor is not as intuitive as it could be, but most business owners seem to prefer their inventory control over other options like WordPress’s WooCommerce (an ecommerce plugin).

 If you have an existing website that you are satisfied with on another platform and are looking to add just an online store, then Shopify could fit your needs and just run that aspect of your website.
 This is what Shopify does best, other website features like blogging not so much.